nexe/nexe/README.md

 	nodeMakeArgs: ["-j", "4"], // when you want to control the make process.
 	python: 'path/to/python', // for non-standard python setups.
 Or python 3.x forced ones.
 	resourceFiles: [ 'path/to/a/file' ], // array of files to embed.
+	resourceRoot: [ 'path/' ], // where to embed the resourceFiles.
 	flags: true, // use this for applications that need command line flags.
 	jsFlags: "--use_strict", // v8 flags
 	framework: "node" // node, nodejs, or iojs